Last Updated: May 19, 2026

 Conditioning & Spawning

-Condition breeders with live and frozen foods for 1-2 weeks.
-When ready, the female turns bright yellow with bold dark markings and begins actively exploring caves.
-She may show her belly to the male as an invitation.
-The female lures the male toward her chosen cave, where she deposits eggs on the ceiling or walls.
-The male enters briefly to fertilize the eggs.
+Condition breeders for one to two weeks on live and frozen foods before attempting to spawn.
+When the female is ready, she turns bright yellow with bold dark markings and begins actively exploring caves.
+She’ll display toward the male and lead him toward her chosen site, where she deposits eggs on the cave ceiling or walls.
+The male enters briefly to fertilize, then the female takes over.

 Egg & Fry Care